bluesky/tiled/docs/source/user-guide/deploy-tiled-single-node.md

    :caption: compose.override.yml
    ```

-   The name `compose.override.yml` matters: below, `docker-compose` will
+   The name `compose.override.yml` matters: below, `docker compose` will
    automatically apply this override if it detects one is present.

 2. Create a `.env` file with secure secrets.